huyngo1412/VibrantBIM/README.md

 This project is provided "as is" without any copyright.
 You are free to use, modify, and distribute this project as you see fit.

 If you use any part of this code in your own work and wish to monetize it, we kindly ask for a mention or acknowledgment, but it is not legally required.
-This is a request, not a condition of the license.